VideoStreamingEnseirb/MPEG-DASH/README.md

 ### Set up the server in local

 Create a folder representating your server, named serverVideo.
-You can paste your MPD in and the different video fragment related in the MPD.
+You can paste your MPD in and the different video fragments related in the MPD.

 After having install your Apache2 server, put the precedent folder in /var/www .